openpowerquality/docusaurus/docs/deploy-docker.md

   3. `cd` into the service's `/docker` subdirectory (e.g. `opq/mauka/docker`) and invoke the `docker-publish.sh` script.
   4. If you modified the `.env` file, commit and push it to GitHub with a useful message (e.g. `Publish Mauka 0.1.1`).

-As we explain below, the `.env` file is actually a special Docker-Compose file.
+As we explain in the 'Understanding Docker-Compose and the .env file' section further below, the `.env` file is actually a special Docker-Compose file.
 For now, you just need to understand that the `.env` file has an environment variable definition for each OPQ service's DockerHub repository image name.

-Each OPQ service's `docker-publish.sh` script parses the `.env` file for the appropriate variable so that it knows exactly how to tag and push the new image.
+Each OPQ service's `docker-publish.sh` script parses the `.env` file for the appropriate image name variable so that it knows exactly how to tag and push the new image.
 If this sounds confusing, it's really not!
 Let's look at an example below:

 #### Publishing Walk-through

 Assume that we just created a new Mauka image by invoking its `docker-build.sh` script.
-The newly created image is automatically named `opqmauka:latest`, which you can confirm by invoking `docker image ls`.
+The newly created image is automatically named `mauka:latest`, which you can confirm by invoking `docker image ls`.

 #### Update the `.env` file